Conquering the GLG 115 Midterm: A thorough look for 2024

 -

 Q: What should I do if I don't understand a concept?
 A: Seek help immediately!
-Attend office hours, ask questions in class, study with classmates, or utilize online resources to get clarification.
+Attend office hours, ask questions in class, study with classmates, or apply online resources to get clarification.
 Don't let confusion fester.

 -